Absence Seizure -

 An accumulation of fluid within an ovary that is surrounded by a very thin wall forming a sac-like structure.
 Most ovarian cysts are benign (harmless).

-One part of the female menstrual cycle where the ovary discharges an egg.
-It is during this process that the egg travels down the fallopian tube where it may be met by a sperm and become fertilised.
+The part of the female menstrual cycle where the ovary discharges an egg and it travels down the fallopian tube.

 Also known as Trileptal.
 It is an antiepileptic drug used in the management of focal and generalised onset seizures.